Applying translation feature when building your application

 1. First of all, we need to make sure to set the primary and secondary languages in our application.
 Go to ‘Tools’ > ‘Translations’. |

 2. Choose the languages you’ll be using for your application.
 In our example, we chose English as a primary language and Dutch as the secondary.
-Then add the keyword for translation and set values for them in both languages.
+Then add the keyword for translation and set values for it in both languages.
 Use the Add button on the right to add more of them. |

 3. Go to the page builder and open a page.
 Now we are going to add and set the Select component.
 Drag it onto the page’s canvas and click once on it to see options in the sidebar.
-In options fill in the following:
+In options, fill in the following:

-Important: When writing down the abbreviations for languages, use the official ISO code for the country, more about that on the bottom of this article. |
+Important: When writing down the abbreviations for languages, use the official ISO code for the country.
+More about that at the bottom of this article. |

 4. Open the interactions and click ‘Create new interaction’: